janbodnar/Python-AI-Skolenie/openai.md

 ## Using DeepSeek

 Shows how to target DeepSeek’s native API with the OpenAI-compatible SDK.
-Configure base_url to https://api.deepseek.com and use the model deepseek-chat with your DEEPSEEK_API_KEY.
+Configure base_url to `https://api.deepseek.com` and use the model `deepseek-chat` with your `DEEPSEEK_API_KEY`.
 This example performs a non-streaming chat completion with a simple system+user prompt.

 ```python
 # Please install OpenAI SDK first: `pip install openai`